djculex/xoopssecure/README.md

 # XoopsSecure
 [![Software License](https://img.shields.io/badge/license-GPL-brightgreen.svg?style=flat)](LICENSE)

-XoopSecure is a module which from Admin side helps you to keep your installations clear from malware, virus and helps you to check for other security related items.
+Xoops Secure is a module which from Admin side helps you to keep your installations clear from malware, virus and helps you to check for other security related items.